REStud/data-editor/editor.md

 ---

-The Data Editor of the Review of Economic Studies is [Andrea Moro](https://andreamoro.net), Vanderbilt University, who can be reached at andrea@andreamoro.net.
+The Data Editor of the Review of Economic Studies is [Andrea Moro](https://andreamoro.net) (Vanderbilt University), who can be reached at restud_dataeditor@andreamoro.net